duncan3dc/speaker/api/files/TextToSpeech.php.txt

      * Create a new instance.
      *
      * @param string $text The text to convert
-     * @param Directory $directory The directory to store the mp3 in.
+     * @param Directory $directory The directory to store the audio file in.
      */
     public function __construct($text, ProviderInterface $provider)
     {